Random Hash Oracle Guide

 |---|---|

-You will interact with this contract to create and manage subscriptions, and to request a random hash.
+You will interact with the Coordinator Proxy to create and manage subscriptions, and to request a random hash.

 Step 1: Create and Configure a Subscription